Bath, Somerset: Food

 Several foods have an association with the city.
 Sally Lunn buns (a type of teacake) have long been baked in Bath.
 They were first mentioned by name in verses printed in the Bath Chronicle, in 1772.
 At that time they were eaten hot at public breakfasts in Spring Gardens.
 They can be eaten with sweet or savoury toppings and are sometimes confused with Bath buns, which are smaller, round, very sweet and very rich.
 They were associated with the city following The Great Exhibition.
 Bath buns were originally topped with crushed comfits created by dipping caraway seeds repeatedly in boiling sugar; but today seeds are added to a 'London Bath Bun' (a reference to the bun's promotion and sale at the Great Exhibition).
 The seeds may be replaced by crushed sugar granules or 'nibs'.

 Bath has lent its name to one other distinctive recipe – Bath Olivers – a dry baked biscuit invented by Dr William Oliver, physician to the Mineral Water Hospital in 1740.
 Oliver was an anti-obesity campaigner and author of a "Practical Essay on the Use and Abuse of warm Bathing in Gluty Cases".
 In more recent years, Oliver's efforts have been traduced by the introduction of a version of the biscuit with a plain chocolate coating.
-Bath Chaps, the salted and smoked cheek and jawbones of the pig, takes its name from the city and is available from a stall in the daily covered market.
+Bath chaps, the salted and smoked cheek and jawbones of the pig, takes its name from the city and is available from a stall in the daily covered market.
 Bath Ales brewery is located in Warmley and Abbey Ales are brewed in the city.

 Twinning

-Bath is twinned with four other cities in Europe.
-Twinning is the responsibility of the Charter Trustees and each twinning arrangement is managed by a Twinning Association.
+City twinning is the responsibility of the Charter Trustees and each twinning arrangement is managed by a Twinning Association.
+Bath is twinned with four other cities in Europe:

-There is also a historic connection with Manly, New South Wales, Australia, which is referred to as a sister city, and there is a partnership arrangement with Beppu, Ōita Prefecture, Japan.